azamlerc/fuzzy-names/README.md

     }
 }
 ```
-For this simple example, we'll use the same Person class for both the source and target data.
-In other cases, it may make more sense for them to be different classes, especially if they are stored in different databsae systems.
+For this simple example, we’ll use the same Person class for both the source and target data.
+In other cases, it may make more sense for them to be different classes, especially if they are stored in different database systems.

 ### Indexing

 For all the people in our source list, we will try to find matching people in the target list.
 It is expected that the target list may be orders of magnitude larger than the source list, so we will index it first for efficiency.

-We'll index all the target people using three dictionaries, mapping first, last and full names to arrays of people who have them.
+We’ll index all the target people using three dictionaries, mapping first, last and full names to arrays of people who have them.

-In addition, if a target person has multiple first and/or last names, we'll add every possible combination of any fist name with any last name to the full name index.
-There's no reason why we can't add the same person to the index multiple times.
+In addition, if a target person has multiple first and/or last names, we’ll add every possible combination of any fist name with any last name to the full name index.
+It’s not a problem to add the same person to the index multiple times.
 ```
 var firstIndex = [String:[Person]]()
 var lastIndex = [String:[Person]]()